indygreg/PyOxidizer/docs/packaging_resources.rst

 :ref:`PythonSourceModule <config_python_source_module>`
    Source code for a Python module.
 Roughly equivalent to a ``.py`` file.

+   This type can also be converted to Python bytecode (roughly equivalent to a ``.pyc``) when added to a resource collector.

 :ref:`PythonExtensionModule <config_python_extension_module>`
    A Python module defined through compiled, machine-native code.
 On Linux,